 Good to know: Looking for even more PwC-style Verbal Reasoning Test with answers, worked solutions and professional score reports including personalised tips based on your performance?
 Then we’ve got you covered.

-Now that we’ve covered the PwC logical and verbal test, let’s check out another key assessment: the PwC numerical reasoning test.
+Now that we’ve covered the PwC logical and verbal test, let’s check out another key assessment: the PwC numerical test.

 The PwC online numerical test will have between 12 or 18 questions, and you’ll have 17 minutes to answer.